apptainer/singularity-userdocs/definition_files.rst

         # Run samtools - exits okay with usage screen if installed
         samtools

-If ``samtools`` is not sucessfully installed in the container then the ``singularity test`` will exit with an error such as ``samtools: command not found``.
+If ``samtools`` is not successfully installed in the container then the ``singularity test`` will exit with an error such as ``samtools: command not found``.